koaning/tokenwiser/README.md

 - `.component`: Contains spaCy compatible components that might be added as a pipeline step.
 - `.extension`: Contains spaCy compatible extensions that might be added manually.

+### Roadmap

+- [ ] Make the PartialPipeline configurable for spaCy.
+- [ ] Make vowpal wabbit configurable for spaCy.
+- [ ] Document both and make a demonstration project with some benchmarks.